Trusted WordPress tutorials, when you need them most.

 This procedure differs from one web host to another.
 Most hosting companies have a support document explaining how to do that.
 You can also contact their support staff for detailed instructions.

-Bluehost, one of the official WordPress hosting providers, allows you to add other third-party SSL certificates to the domains hosted with them.
-For detailed instructions, take a look at their SSL installation of 3rd party certificate page.
+Bluehost, one of the official WordPress hosting providers, allows you to add other third-party SSL certificates to the domains they host.
+For detailed instructions, take a look at their SSL installation of third-party certificate page.

 Updating WordPress URLs After Setting Up SSL